petergoldstein/dalli/README.md

 **failover**: Boolean, if true Dalli will failover to another server if the main server for a key is down.
 Default is true.

 **threadsafe**: Boolean.
 If true Dalli ensures that only one thread is using a socket at a given time.
 Default is true.
-Set to false at your own peril.
+You can set to false if you are using the Client within a thread-safe connection pool.

 **serializer**: The serializer to use for objects being stored (ex.
 JSON).
 Default is Marshal.